-Figure 13.1 Example of directional frequency spectrum

-13.1 Input Data

-On the Input Data Selection dialog you select the type 2 data file (dfs2 or dt2) and the item containing the wave spectrum you wish to plot.
+Figure 13.1 Example of directional frequency spectrum 13.1 Input Data On the Input Data Selection dialog you select the type 2 data file (dfs2 or dt2) and the item containing the wave spectrum you wish to plot.
 The file is typically output from a MIKE 21 SW wave simulation.

-13.2 Subset

-On the Subset selection you select the first and last cell that should be plotted.
+13.2 Subset On the Subset selection you select the first and last cell that should be plotted.
 Alternatively you can specify the minimum and maximum values in seconds.
 By clicking "Select All", you can reset the values so the entire file will be plotted.

-13.3 Contour Settings

-You can choose to see the wave spectral density contours as "boxes", following the grid cells or you can smooth them by choosing "shading".
+13.3 Contour Settings You can choose to see the wave spectral density contours as "boxes", following the grid cells or you can smooth them by choosing "shading".
 The "shading" option shows different layers in different colours.
 If you choose "no shading", you must choose "Draw isolines" to be able to see anything at all.
 The isolines are lines on which the value is the same.
 You can see this value by choosing "With labels".

-When you choose "Shading" or "Box contours", you can also plot the colour legend.
-The colour legend is redefined in the box "Levels/Colours".
-If you select "New levels/Contours", you can choose "Auto scaled" or "Fixed" palettes.
-On the fixed palettes, you specify the limits.
-You can let the program to calculate the limits from the data file by pressing "calculate", or you can specify the limits yourself.

-13.4 Type of Grid Selection

-The radial lines in the polar plot depict the directional resolution of the spectrum and the concentric circles depict the frequency resolution.

-13.4.1 Compass grid

-You can specify the directional grid type as compass directions (N, NE, W, etc.) or as compass degrees (0-360 degrees).
+Color legend When you choose "Shading" or "Box contours", you can also plot the color legend.
+The color legend can be configured using the Palette wizard.
+You can create, open, edit and save a palette file.
+You can use the dialog to calculate the limits from the data file by pressing "calculate", or you can specify the limits yourself.
+If you select '<New levels/colors...>", you can define a custom palette which is either "Auto scaled" or "Fixed".
+On the fixed palettes, you can specify the data value ranges.
+13.4 Type of Grid Selection The radial lines in the polar plot depict the directional resolution of the spectrum and the concentric circles depict the frequency resolution.
+13.4.1 Compass grid You can specify the directional grid type as compass directions (N, NE, W, etc.) or as compass degrees (0-360 degrees).
 When choosing the latter option you can define the compass degree interval.
 Wave energy plotted in the lower left quadrant comes from SW directions (or 225 degree) etc. The colour of the grid and labels can also be change from the default (black).

-13.4.2 Wave period grid

-Concentric circles represent the period/frequency grid, where the innermost circle corresponds to the maximum wave period/frequency (default) and the outermost circle corresponds to the minimum wave period/frequency (default).
+13.4.2 Wave period grid Concentric circles represent the period/frequency grid, where the innermost circle corresponds to the maximum wave period/frequency (default) and the outermost circle corresponds to the minimum wave period/frequency (default).
 You can specify whether you would like to have a short or long annotation on the plot, the angle and colour.

-13.4.3 Directional and frequency resolution

-By including "Element Mesh" you can view the resolution in the file.
+13.4.3 Directional and frequency resolution By including "Element Mesh" you can view the resolution in the file.

-NOTE
+NOTE: